 Even though you may not use up all the bundled goodies in a package deal, sometimes booking that safari, hotel and airfare package can be cheaper than buying airfare alone.
 Also, watch out for any running specials airlines may be having and take advantage of them.

 3. The in-flight Magazine is Yours to Keep

 We recently discovered that 4 in every 5 people who travel on our local carrier, Kenya Airways, always left their copy of the Msafiri in-flight Magazine behind because they assumed it was not theirs to go with!
 Actually, it looks too fancy and too glamorous to be free!

 The in-flight magazine is your free copy to keep – both copies actually if you are doing a round trip with the same airline.
 The headphones, on the other hand, at least for Kenya Airways, are not yours though – leave those behind!

 4. Frequent Flyer Miles Really Are not Worth Much

 Every airline nowadays runs a frequent flyer programme which rewards those travelling a lot with redeemable points.
 The problem is that there are too many of them out there that they are losing value.
-You would be forced to accumulate lots of this frequent flyer points to actually earn tickets for, say, a seat upgrade.
+You would be forced to accumulate lots of these frequent flyer points to actually earn tickets for, say, a seat upgrade.

-In some cases, the points have an expiry date such that by the time you get round to amassing enough, they are expired!
+In some cases, the points have an expiry date such that by the time you get around to amassing enough, they are expired!
 Frequent flyer miles sometimes come in handy, but they are not always a deal.
-So do not kill yourself trying to accumulate them – in fact, claim for them anytime you are travelling and live as if they do not exist.
+So do not kill yourself trying to accumulate them – in fact, claim them anytime you are travelling and live as if they do not exist.

 5. Your Plane is a Revolving Door of Germs